matthewspencer/notes/_posts/2020-01-15-mpd-and-ncmpcpp.md

 ## Adding new music

-One day I intend to setup [beets](https://beets.readthedocs.io/en/stable/) for organizing files, but today I still use iTunes to import need music and hit `u` in `ncmpcpp` to update the `mpd` database.
+One day I intend to setup [beets](https://beets.readthedocs.io/en/stable/) for organizing files, but today I still use iTunes to import new music and hit `u` in `ncmpcpp` to update the `mpd` database.